 Korea, Malaysia, Singapore, Taiwan, Mexico, Argentina, Brazil, Peru, Valenzuela, Canada, The Philippines, and all of Europe all have their very own versions of this doll, which is why she is known as Barbie of the world.
 This offers collectors endless opportunities to expand their collections.

 Avid collectors of Barbie Dolls from all cultures and countries have sought for foreign-exclusive Barbie dolls for over five decades.
 Argentina, Australia, Canada, China, England, France, Germany, Italy, Korea, Malaysia, Mexico, Peru, Portugal, Spain, Sweden, Taiwan, and Venezuela are just some of the countries that boast unique Barbie dolls.

 Along with the foreign Barbie dolls, Barbie’s friends from all over the world are introduced as well.
 Barbie’s boyfriend, Ken, is also featured in other countries but usually with a different name.

-The Book, Barbie Around The World, was written by J. Michael Augustyniak and published by Collector Books.
+The Book, Barbie Around the World: Identification & Values, 1964-2007, was written by J. Michael Augustyniak and published by Collector Books.
 It covers the period from 1964 to 2007.
-This book details Barbies from many different countries.
-This is the first book that is entirely devoted to foreign Barbie dolls.
-It features one thousand four hundred foreign Barbie in two thousand four hundred full color photos with many close up pictures for easy identification.
+This book details Barbies from many different countries, and is the first book that is entirely devoted to foreign Barbie dolls.
+It features 1400 foreign Barbies with over 2000 full color pictures and lots of close up photos for easy identification.